canonical/aar-operator/README.md

 ### Anbox Cloud

-Anbox Cloud offers a software stack that runs Android applications in any cloud enabling high-performance streaming of graphics to desktop and mobile client devices.
+Anbox Cloud provides a rich software stack that enables you to run Android applications in the cloud for different use cases, including high-performance streaming of graphics to desktop and mobile client devices.

-At its heart, it uses lightweight container technology instead of full virtual machines to achieve higher density and better performance per host while ensuring security and isolation of each container.
-Depending on the target platform, payload, and desired application performance (e.g. frame rate), more than 100 containers can be run on a single machine.
+Anbox Cloud maintains a single Android system per instance, providing higher density and better performance per host while ensuring security and isolation of each instance.
+Depending on the target platform, payload, and desired application performance (for example, frame rate), Anbox Cloud can run more than 100 instances on a single machine.

-For containerization of Android, Anbox Cloud uses the well established and secure container hypervisor LXD.
-LXD is secure by design, scales to a large number of containers and provides advanced resource management for hosted containers.

 Also have a look at the official Anbox Cloud website (https://anbox-cloud.io) for more information.